Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Empirical Study

 \subsection{Intra-Dataset Duplications}

-Duplication presents a significant challenge in vulnerability datasets, potentially skewing analysis results and model performance \citep{ding2024vulnerability}.
-We examined duplication rates across the seven datasets, identifying three distinct types: 1) Complete pair duplication (entire vulnerable-fixed code pairs appearing multiple times), 2) Self-identical duplication (vulnerable code identical to its fixed version), and 3) Cross-matched conflict (vulnerable code identical to fixed code from different pairs).
-For duplication detection, code normalization was performed by removing all whitespace characters (spaces, tabs, newlines, etc.).
-The results are presented in \Cref{tb:duplication}.
+Duplication presents an important challenge in vulnerability datasets, potentially skewing analysis results and model performance \citep{ding2024vulnerability}.
+We examined duplication rates across the seven datasets, identifying two types: 1) Complete Pair Duplication (entire vulnerable-fixed code pairs appearing multiple times) and 2) Self-Identical Duplication (vulnerable code identical to its fixed version).
+For duplication detection, we used an Abstract Syntax Tree (AST) based approach.
+We parsed code into AST representations, normalized them by removing comments, and then compared the resulting tree structures.
+When a complete pair was found to be duplicated, we retained the pair with more complete metadata (e.g., commit messages, CWE information) and removed the others.
+This process ensures we resolve duplications while maximizing the information content of the dataset.
+In cases of self-identical duplication, the pair was removed entirely since it provides no learning signal.
+The results of these main deduplication stages are presented in \Cref{tb:duplication}.

 \myparagraph{Widespread Duplication Across Datasets} Our analysis reveals that duplication is a widespread issue across publicly available vulnerability datasets.
-In total, 22,767 redundant pairs (7.45\%) were removed, with the highest duplication rate observed in CVEfixes (53.99\%).
-The second filtering stage eliminated 180,224 self-identical pairs (63.70\% of the remaining corpus), primarily from BigVul (94.36\% of its pairs).
-A third step identified and removed 973 cross-matching conflicts (0.95\%).
-After these three rounds of duplication removal, the number of vulnerable–fixed pairs was reduced from 305,692 to 102,701, a reduction of 66.4\%.
-These results indicate that intra-dataset duplication is both widespread and unevenly distributed, underscoring the need for rigorous data validation in vulnerability research.
+In total, 22,807 redundant pairs (7.48\%) were removed, with the highest rate of complete pair duplication observed in CVEfixes (53.99\%).
+The second filtering stage eliminated 181,183 self-identical pairs (64.28\% of the remaining corpus), primarily from BigVul (94.40\% of its pairs).
+After these two rounds of duplication removal, the number of vulnerable–fixed pairs was reduced from 304,726 to 100,736, a total reduction of 66.94\%.
+These results indicate that intra-dataset duplication is widespread, underscoring the need for rigorous data validation.